ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 - Performance can be tested; and
 - Trading can be automated.

-It's the last reason that's most appealling.
+It's the last reason that's most appealing.
 It's the dream of any systematic trader to be able to go fully algorithmic,  putting our strategy on automatic then retiring to a beach with a cocktail in hand.

 ![Cocktail on the beach](/content/images/2019/01/drink-on-beach.jpg) [Image source](https://www.publicdomainpictures.net/en/view-image.php?image=21543&picture=drink-on-beach)

 > More realistically though: a systematic trading strategy that works is a great way to supplement your income and build capital.
-Get it wrong though and you will bascially automate losing money.
+Get it wrong though and you will basically automate losing money.
 No one wants that.
 So be careful!

 Fortunately we can simulate trading to help us understand if our strategy works.
 That's what this post is all about!